jabamaus/jaba/README.md

 To do:

+- Use did_you_mean?
+Eg
+  Error at basic_dll.jaba:8: 'define' attribute not defined.
+Did you mean 'defines'?
 - config.jaba is not actually being executed!
 - Combine jaba.input.json and jaba.output.json into just the latter?
 - should be able to run jaba in examples and then again in examples-build and it should do the same thing